victor-gp/cmd-help-sublime-syntax/docs/Principles.md

       set: option-def-alt
   ```

-  This isolation also makes it easier to treat any of these patters as a special case.
+  This decoupling also makes it easier to change the way we handle any of these patterns, to treat it as a special case.

 - You may do B depending on the context, but then you should **illustrate with comments**: